mikepenz/multiplatform-markdown-renderer/README.md

 ## Credits

-Big thanks to [Erik Hellman](https://twitter.com/ErikHellman) and his awesome article on [Rendering Markdown with Jetpack Compose](https://www.hellsoft.se/rendering-markdown-with-jetpack-compose/)
+Big thanks to [Erik Hellman](https://twitter.com/ErikHellman) and his awesome article on [Rendering Markdown with Jetpack Compose](https://www.hellsoft.se/rendering-markdown-with-jetpack-compose/).
+Parts of the composable functions are based on this work, and are licensed under the MIT License.
+See [LICENSE](LICENSE)

 ## License